 Students enrolled in special education programs may be suspended for up to ten consecutive days per offense.
 For longer periods of time, or for frequent short-term suspensions, a responsibility conference must be convened to determine whether or not the behavior is a manifestation of the student's disability.
 If a causal relationship is not found, the student may be suspended for more than ten consecutive days.
-If the behavior is determined to be a manifestation of the student's liEP will be reviewed and modifications will be made if deemed necessary.
+If the behavior is determined to be a manifestation of the student's disability, the student's IEP will be reviewed and modifications will be made if deemed necessary.